-I deal with this stuff, it seems, in seasons.
-On occasion, I can be really fantastic at it.
-At other times, my whole world falls apart, because of “busyness.”
-Even now, as I write this, I’m in the process of reclaiming my schedule.
-Reading an article recently help me identify what a problem this had become, and I want to share what I learned.
+On occasion, I can be really fantastic at organizing my time.
+At other times, my whole world falls apart due to “busyness.”
+Even now as I write this, I’m in the process of reclaiming my schedule.
+Reading an article recently, though, help me identify what a problem this had become, and I want to share what I learned.

-There are six symptoms of poor time management that you should be monitoring:
+There are six symptoms of poor time management that are worth monitoring:

 Do you find yourself saying that you don’t “have enough time” to work out and eat right?
 There’s no reason why you shouldn’t be able to spend 20 minutes a day doing some light exercise.
 If you don’t, it could literally be the death of you.

 Do you never get your inbox close to zero?
 Do people send you emails and have to follow up a week later, because they haven’t heard from you?